5 Team Lunch Ideas To Boost Employee Engagement

 2. Themed Based Lunch

-Have a themed based lunch at least once in a month.
+Have a themed-based lunch at least once a month.

-Furthermore, you can ask employees to bring in dishes that have cultural or emotional significance to it.
-The act of sharing lunch will not only facilitate team bonding but also foster a sense of belonging to the company.
+Furthermore, you can ask employees to bring in dishes that have cultural or emotional significance to them.
+The act of sharing lunch will facilitate team bonding and foster a sense of belonging to the company.